compsult/MenuOptions/docs/source/SelectParams.rst

 ~~~~~~~~~~~~~~~~
     options: **true or false**

     UserInputAllowed = true means that
     the user can type in anything
     OR
     can choose an autocomplete item from the list
     (`see a demo that uses UserInputAllowed <http://menuoptions.org/examples/AutocompleteWithUserInput.html>`_ )

+Notes:

+1. user input will return with a key value of -1, so this is advisable when you are saving user text
+   and not key value codes.
+   An example might be where you present the user with a list of names but want to allow
+   them to add a new name.
+2. User will get a warning saying "no list matches" when they type in text not in the autocomplete list

 .. _Width: